 New Zealand Bone Marrow Donor Registry

 The New Zealand Bone Marrow Donor Registry (NZBMDR) was formed in 1996.
 They keep records of all donors in the country and their tissue types.
-The variety in HLA genes between different ethnic groups is huge and it is important for recipients to get the best match possible.
+The variety in HLA genes13 between different ethnic groups is huge and it is important for recipients to get the best match possible.
 To do this, the NZBMDR needs donors who represent all of the ethnic groups in New Zealand – they need Māori, Pacific Islanders and people of non-European ancestry to join.
 Once on the registry, only one person out of every 1,000 is ever asked to donate bone marrow stem cells.

 Who can join the registry?

 People can donate bone marrow if they are in good health and between 18 and 40 years old.
-Donors must be willing to donate a unit of blood (470 mls) and to have screening tests for viruses or other infections at the New Zealand Blood Service.
+Donors must be willing to donate a unit of blood (470 mls) and to have screening tests for viruses or other infections14 at the New Zealand Blood Service.

 The NZBMDR is part of Bone Marrow Donors Worldwide – an organisation that helps patients around the world to find a compatible donor.
 They have been recruiting potential donors since 1988.
 At the end of January 2007, the number of donors worldwide had reached 11 million, in 2016 it was over 28 million.